 After an impromptu drive around the neighborhoods of Bentonville—where Americana is in full swing and scenes from Norman Rockwell paintings are brought to life—I finally spotted a sign for Crystal Bridges Museum of American Art.
 A twisting, tree-lined driveway led me down one of the museum’s 120 acres of trails and parks, where “being in nature opens you up for the experience of engaging with a work of art,” or so says the museum’s president, Don Bacigalupi.

 The driveway opened into a circle where a stainless steel tree sculpture by Roxy Paine titled Yield(2011) stood alone in the grassy center.
-It’s the first work of art visible on the museum’s grounds and it focuses on how the natural and artificial intersect—a fitting sculpture for a museum that explores similar subject matter.
+It’s the first work of art visible on the museum’s grounds and it focuses on how the natural and artificial intersect—a fitting sculpture for a museum that explores similar subject matter to know more about art go and check this.

 The short stroll from the parking lot does not allow for a view of the museum’s unique architecture.
 I walked behind a Hispanic cowboy to the elevator, listening to the heels of his boots hit the concrete.
 I stood beside him as the elevator doors opened, scattering a blond family in burgundy Razorback shirts.
 Th e doors closed and we descended to the museum’s main entrance.